 Look!
 The largest cathedral dome in the world!

-Upon arrival by train, I quickly navigate myself through the streets and checked into a clean, cozy and cheap hostel merely a 2-minute walk away from the Duomo and started my day.
+Upon arrival by train, I quickly navigate myself through the streets and checked into a clean, cozy, and cheap hostel merely a 2-minute walk away from the Duomo and started my day.
 It was emotional for me to realize that I could one day, climbing the plastic shaved ice cup lid and had a bird-eye view of the romantic city…

 There are a lot of spectacular cathedrals in the world, yet few of them have the softness and tenderness like the Basilica di Santa Maria del Fiore.
-Laid by marble stones in a combination of white, pink and green, the cathedral manifests the value of Renaissance to the utmost – classic, elegant, and free.
+Laid by marble stones in a combination of white, pink, and green, the cathedral manifests the value of Renaissance to the utmost – classic, elegant, and free.
 The cathedral took 175 years to build, and the most impressive structure is the dome – a striking and eye-catching part of the cathedral and dominates the city’s skyline.
 Built by a goldsmith, Filippo Brunelleschi, who had no prior architectural training, the architect managed to add on a giant dome to the cathedral in the 15th-century, and it remained to be the largest cathedral dome, and the largest brick and mortar one, in the world.
-It’s even more fascinating that the architect left no sketch or evidence behind about how the architectural wonder was done, and so his technique of building a dome remained a mystery.
+It’s even more fascinating than the architect left no sketch or evidence behind about how the architectural wonder was done, and so his technique of building a dome remained a mystery.
 Filippo’s tomb is in the cathedral, too; and there is a sculpture of him pointing upwards to his work.
 Not only was it an architectural wonder, but the dome was also a remarkable artistic achievement with the fresco of “Last Judgment”, painted by Giorgio Vasari and completed by his student Frederico Zuccari.
 The complexity of the dome deserves a closer look, and I would recommend visitors to climb the 463 staircases to the top of the cathedral.
 On route, visitors could get real close to the paintings and enjoy a spectacular and unobstructed panoramic view of the city of Florence.

 Giotto’s Campanile, Florence Baptistery, Repubblica Square are all a stone throw away from the Duomo.
 The Florence Baptistery is right in front of the Cathedral and “The Gates of Paradise”, praised by Michelangelo, is a must-see.
 The gate is 4.6-meter in height with so many extraordinary details on each panel and trim… just amazing.